 This cultural icon of the country has been the focal point of Vienna since the 13th century, and having six centuries of Habsburgian history definitely doesn’t hurt.
 Although you can’t enter all the buildings in this huge complex, it is well worth an evening stroll and perhaps a visit to the Spanish riding school to watch a demonstration of the Lippizaner stallions.
 Alternatively you could visit the Kaiser Apartments or the Sisi museum to see how the Emperor and Empress lived.
 The opulence is quite overwhelming but well worth a look.

-Pictured in the banner at the top of the post, this palace has a long history and was once a country estate to a hunting lodge; it came into its own in the 1700s when it was redesigned by the architect Johann Bernhard Fischer von Erlach as a palatial hunting lodge for the Habsburgs.
+This palace has a long history and was once a country estate to a hunting lodge; it came into its own in the 1700s when it was redesigned by the architect Johann Bernhard Fischer von Erlach as a palatial hunting lodge for the Habsburgs.
 Visiting the rooms of the Imperial palace will give you an idea of the grandeur and scale of wealth of the Habsburg dynasty.
 Just to give you an idea—only 40 rooms out of 1,440 are accessible to the public!
 Take your time here and explore the gardens as well; they are expansive and beautifully maintained.